ibm-cloud-docs/vpc/vpe-cross-account.md

    For more information and command examples, see the [VPC CLI reference](/docs/vpc?topic=vpc-vpc-reference&interface=cli#endpoint-gateway-create).

-## Creating an endpoint gateway with the API
+## Creating a cross-account endpoint gateway with the API
 {: #vpe-cross-account-ordering-api}
 {: api}

-To create an endpoint gateway with the API, follow these steps:
+To create a cross-account endpoint gateway with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Store the following values in variables to be used in the API command: